 The third member of the famous family does not have a nickname.
 His name is Archie Harrison Mountbatten-Windsor.
 He is known as just Archie.

 Sasha is not the real name of former President Barack Obama and former First Lady Michelle Obama's youngest daughter.
 When the parents filed taxes when they were in the White House, it came to the public's attention that Sasha's birth name is actual Natasha.

 Who Do Celebrities Change Their Names?

 Sometimes celebrities change their names voluntarily.
 Sometimes their agents change their name for more appeal and to make them easier to pronounce and spell.
 Long names are shortened, and sometimes first names are eliminated and celebrities go by their middle names.

 If a name has a negative connotation or unintentional humor, the name is changed to a more pleasant-sounding one.
-If a star has the same name as another famous person, then his middle initial is used along with his name such as Michael P. Jordan that makes the distinction from the basketball icon Michael Jordan.
+If a star has the same name as another famous person, then his middle initial is used.
+For example, Michael P. Jordan could be used to make the distinction from the basketball icon Michael Jordan.

 A well-known actress and television personality's first and last names were changed for a creative reason.
 Whoopi Goldberg's legal name is Caryn Elaine Johnson.
 She is known as Whoopi because of her need to use the whoopee cushion when she was younger because of a gas problem.